-Despite ongoing current macro-economic factors including the significant uncertainty impacting inflation, energy prices, and the ongoing conflict in the Ukraine, the company has not been significantly impacted.
-Having made enquiries and reassessed the principal risks, the Directors consider that the company has adequate resources to continue in business, and the Directors intend it to do so, for at least one year from the date the financial statements are signed.
+Despite recent macro-economic volatility impacting inflation, energy prices, US Government and retaliatory tariffs and the ongoing conflicts in the Middle East and Ukraine, the company has not been significantly impacted.
+The company continues to closely monitor and manage the impacts of changes in the macroeconomic environment.
+Having made enquiries and reassessed the principal risks, the Directors consider that the company has adequate resources to continue in business.
+The Directors are satisfied that the company has adequate resources to remain in operation, and that the Directors intend it to do so, for at least one year from the date the financial statements are signed.
 Accordingly, they continue to adopt the going concern basis in preparing the financial statements.